Art Nouveau clock

 The sculpture depicts a virgin with a flower in her hand and a flowing, shoulder-free robe and a cloth belt.
 The woman stands at a watering place, which is represented by colored marble.
 Below the clock, in the middle of a rock, a man's head with a full beard is depicted - presumably Chronos.
 The base is entwined with floral ornaments.
 The enamel dial has a gold-colored metal frame with a doublé rosette.
 The Arabic numerals are in a decorative font.
 The lettering "Cherbourg" is located above the six.
 The 14-day pendulum movement is a Japy movement with a strike on the bell.
 Manufactured around 1900.

-Note 1: The case of the clock is in the Art Nouveau style.
-The same case with a different clock is in a museum in Saint Petersburg, that means the opening of the clock corresponds to a certain caliber of the movement.
+Note 1: The case of the watch is pure Art Nouveau.
+The same case with a different clock is in a museum in Saint Petersburg.
+In 1799, watchmakers agreed on the “Paris Line” for the caliber of watch movements.
+A Paris line (ligne) corresponds to around 2.256 mm.

-Note 2: In contrast to Chronos, the Greek god of time, Kairos is the Greek god of the opportune moment.
-Kairos is represented figuratively with a pigtail or bald head, from which the phrase "take the opportunity by the head" results.
+Note 2: Unlike Chronos, the Greek god of time, Kairos is the Greek god of auspicious timing.
+Kairos is depicted with a pigtail or with a bald head, which gives rise to the expression “seize the opportunity”.

 Image: Kairos on a fresco by Francesco Salviati